 “Unto you, it is given in the behalf of Christ, not only to believe on Him but also to suffer for His sake; having the same conflict which ye saw in me.”

 Yet such was their steadfastness in the faith that he declares,

-Terrible is the struggle that takes place between the forces of good and of evil in important centers where the messengers of truth are called upon to labor.
+Terrible is the struggle that takes place between the forces of good and of evil in important centres where the messengers of truth are called upon to labour.

 Till the close of time, there will be a conflict between the church of God and those who are under the control of evil angels.

 The early Christians were often called to meet the powers of darkness face to face.
 By sophistry and by persecution the enemy endeavoured to turn them from the true faith.
 At the present time, when the end of all things earthly is rapidly approaching, Satan is putting forth desperate efforts to ensnare the world.

 He is devising many plans to occupy minds and to divert attention from the truths essential to salvation.
 In every city, his agencies are busily organizing into parties those who are opposed to the law of God.
 The archdeceiver is at work to introduce elements of confusion and rebellion, and men are being fired with a zeal that is not according to knowledge.

 Wickedness is reaching a height never before attained, and yet many ministers of the gospel are crying,

 But God’s faithful messengers are to go steadily forward with their work.
 Clothed with the panoply of heaven, they are to advance fearlessly and victoriously, never ceasing their warfare until every soul within their reach shall have received the message of truth for this time.

 Sharing Believe On The Lord Jesus Christ with your friends and followers on social media is a showing you enjoyed this post.